ChrisMantegna/Lab_Notebook/README.md

 ---
 ### January 6

 I started my morning with a meeting with Miranda Bernard, BIMS grant writer.
-BIMS will be my community partner for my Innovation Grant Application. next I attended our labs science hour so I can get some advice on the innovation grant, as well as the Hall conservation grant application I'd like to submit.
+BIMS will be my community partner for my Innovation Grant Application.
+Next I attended our labs science hour so I can get some advice on the innovation grant, as well as the Hall conservation grant application I'd like to submit.
 After that, we spend some time learning how to make daily posts & commits to our lab notebooks an easier practice.
 I am now voice dictating my post for the day.
 Thanks to Steven's beta test of some new tech. 🎉 Exciting!

 ---
 ### January 5